radjivF/user-factory/README.md

-#Choose your provider and password
+#Choose your group and password

 Open the config.json and put the provider and the password:

 ```
 "group":"unicorn",
 "password": "wetransform2015",
 "role": []
 ```

 #Your data